Application tips for Danone's graduate jobs

 - DO write about a variety of experiences in your CV.
 Don’t dismiss an experience as too small or insignificant.
 Tell Danone about your hobbies and interests.
 Captaining your local football team might not directly relate to a role in marketing and sales, for example, but it does demonstrate your ability to work in, and lead, a team.
 Lizzie says: ‘We want to hear about it all, whether it’s volunteer work or positions of responsibility at university, eg for a club or society.
 We like to see the whole picture to show that you are a well-rounded person.’

 - DO address your covering letter appropriately.
 You don't want to trip yourself up from the word go by writing the wrong name or, worse, the name of a different recruiter from an entirely different company.
 Danone suggest you address your covering letter as ‘Dear graduate recruitment team’.

 - DO keep your application concise and to the point.
-Danone recommends on its website that, if you have fewer than ten years’ work experience, your CV should take up just one sheet of paper.
-Your covering letter should be no longer than one side of A4.
+Your CV should take up no more than two sides of A4 and your covering letter should be no longer than one side of A4.
 If you have too much to include, narrow it down based on which experiences best match with Danone’s values.
 See below for more advice on what Danone’s values are and how to show that you have them in common.